A deeper understanding on…

 Tired of change….

 Constant change is very demanding.
 This will create anxiety.
 Not all anxiety is bad, but I cannot stress the risk of prolonged stress enough.
 Making sure everyone is on board and keeping up is paramount.
-Sometimes it’s best not to change anything, but just to retry as becoming good at something takes time, persistence and focus.
+Sometimes it’s best not to change anything, but just to retry as becoming good at something takes time, persistence, and focus.
 Improvement doesn’t always relate to doing something new or changing something up.
 Attempting too many improvements will impede the team from improving.
 Sprints shouldn’t be death marches.
 It might be hard for team members to speak up about the need to lower the bar at times.
 Some of the biggest threats to sustainable pace is an overly motivated team or coaches that continuously press and push more and more improvements and experiments.

 Improvements as impediments

 At times I encounter the most ridiculous kind of impediment: the “we do nothing until it’s improved” kind.
-For example, a team argued it was too much work (and they didn’t have the time) to keep visualising work so they stopped doing it.
+For example, a team argued it was too much work (and they didn’t have the time) to keep visualizing work so they stopped doing it.
 They argued they first wanted approval for a tool to be implemented where they could do this digitally.
 Now there is nothing wrong with suggesting and facilitating improvements, but that doesn’t exempt the team from its responsibility to make work visible.

 Now a team may suggest regressions illusively masked as improvements.
 For example, a team might be inclined (consciously or not) to fall back to their older habits, but mask it with Scrum/Agile terminology.
 A team could, for example, suggest introducing an Architecture Runway, Design Sprint, QA Sprint, Hardening Sprint or the dreaded ‘Sprint Zero’.